visionify/visionai/docs/scenarios/hand-wash.md

 The business logic for this scenario is as follows:

-- We use existing camera feeds from the premises to monitor whether people are using hand sanitizers or not.
-We detect the instances of missing hand wash.
+- We use existing camera feeds from the premises to monitor and detect the instances of missing hand wash.

 - VisionAI system is able to run on edge devices.
 It uses camera feeds for processing.